AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 ## Pre-existing CDN Configurations for IP Allowlists {#pre-existing-cdn}

-Customers with environments that includes pre-existing CDN configurations for IP Allowlists (SSL certificates or Custom Domain Names) will see the following message in the the **IP Allowlist** and the **Environment** details page.
+Customers with environments that includes pre-existing CDN configurations for IP Allow Lists, SSL certificates or Custom Domain Names will see the following message in the the **IP Allow List** and the **Environment** details page.

 ![](/help/implementing/cloud-manager/assets/ip-allow-list-1.png)

+>[!NOTE]
-In order to see and manage the pre-existing configurations they must be added via the UI.
+>In order to see and manage the pre-existing configurations they must be added via the UI, as shown in the figure below.

 ![](/help/implementing/cloud-manager/assets/ip-allow-list-2.png)